nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/sendinblue-integration/set-up-sendinblue-plugin.md

 For each template, you can:
 * Choose if it is active or inactive.
-* Choose between the default nopCommerce template or a SendinBlue template.
+* Choose between the default nopCommerce template or a Sendinblue template.
 To do this:
 	1. Click on the **Edit** button
 	1. From the dropdown, choose your template
 	1. Click **Update**